7 Strategies for a Bedtime Routine For Adults

 Here’s the kicker: these stages aren’t just a random amusement park ride.
 They’re like a meticulously choreographed ballet, each playing a crucial role in your physical and mental well-being.

 Deep sleep, for example, repairs your tissues, boosts your immune system, and helps you release growth hormones.
-REM, on the other hand, cement memories, spark creativity and even regulates your emotions.
+REM, on the other hand, cement memories, sparks creativity and even regulates your emotions.

 So, remember you’re not just indulging in laziness the next time you hit that snooze button.
 You’re giving your brain the ultimate TLC, a chance to recharge, repair, and prepare for another vibrant day.